Hellfire Club (comics)

 The Hellfire Club is a fictional society appearing in American comic books published by Marvel Comics.
 The Hellfire Club often comes into confrontation with the X-Men mutant superhero team.
 Although the Club appears to merely be an international social club for wealthy elites, its clandestine Inner Circle seeks to influence world events and advance their agenda.

 The Hellfire Club was created in 1980 by the Uncanny X-Men writer/artist duo of Chris Claremont and John Byrne, who were inspired by a 1966 episode of the British television series The Avengers ("A Touch of Brimstone").
-The name "Hellfire Club" was a popular name for gentlemen's clubs in the 18th century.
-The Inner Circle's hierarchy is modeled on the pieces of a chess set, with Black and White sets of Kings, Queens, Bishops and Rooks.
+The name "Hellfire Club" was borrowed from a notorious set of gentlemen's clubs in 18th century England and Ireland.
+In the Marvel version, the Inner Circle hierarchy of the Hellfire Club is modeled on the pieces of a chess set, with Black and White sets of Kings, Queens, Bishops and Rooks.

 The Hellfire Club and its Inner Circle were introduced in "The Dark Phoenix Saga", attempting to subvert the X-Men's Jean Grey.
 This incarnation, composed most notably of Black King Sebastian Shaw and White Queen Emma Frost, would remain prominent for many years.
 After their initial confrontations, the Hellfire Club and the X-Men settled into an uneasy alliance.
 This eventually changed as endless power struggles perpetuated a series of upheavals within the Inner Circle.
-The club has appeared in two X-Men animated series (X-Men: The Animated Series and Wolverine and the X-Men), both times being renamed as simply The Inner Circle, due to the aversion of using the term "hellfire" in a children's cartoon.
+The club has appeared in two X-Men animated series (X-Men: The Animated Series and Wolverine and the X-Men), both times being renamed as simply The Inner Circle, due to an aversion to using the term "hellfire" in a children's cartoon.
 Members of the Hellfire Club appeared in 2011's X-Men: First Class as the main villains, led by Sebastian Shaw, Emma Frost, Azazel, and Riptide.
-The Hellfire Club’s Inner Circle also appear as the main antagonists of the second season of the television series The Gifted led by a character named Reeva Payge played by Grace Byers, and the Frost sisters played by Skyler Samuels.
+The Hellfire Club's Inner Circle also appear as the main antagonists of the second season of the television series The Gifted, led by a character named Reeva Payge (played by Grace Byers) and the Frost sisters (played by Skyler Samuels).